 Encyclopedia of Greater Philadelphia

 MPIP created a series of maps targeting suburban areas that have a high level of adults with some college, but no degree.
-Graduate!Philadelphia will use these maps to focus their outreach to suburban communities.
+Graduate!Philadelphia used these maps to focus their outreach to suburban communities.

 Greater Philadelphia Cultural Alliance

 MPIP provided data analysis for Arts, Culture & Economic Prosperity.
-MPIP serves on the advisory panel to GPCA's Cultural Data Project.
+MPIP served on the advisory panel to GPCA's Cultural Data Project.
 We also furnished data and consultation for Arts and Culture in the Metropolis, published by the RAND Corporation.
-MPIP is working with the Cultural Alliance on analyzing the impact of frequent attendance at cultural events on civic engagement.
-Using voting records along with the Cultural Alliance's cultural "super attendee" list, MPIP is determining what relationship, if any, exists between frequent attendance at arts events and participation in elections.
+MPIP worked with the Cultural Alliance on analyzing the impact of frequent attendance at cultural events on civic engagement.
+Using voting records along with the Cultural Alliance's cultural "super attendee" list, MPIP determined what relationship, if any, exists between frequent attendance at arts events and participation in elections.

 Jewish Employment and Vocational Service